liquality/documentation/_posts/2019-11-13-installation.md

 ## Installing the liquality swap interface

-In this section we will be going through the steps required to invoke a local liquality swap interface from your local system.
+In this section we will be going through the steps required to installing and running a local liquality swap interface from your local system.

 1. Clone the liquality swap interface.